BaseSecrete/type_scopes/README.md

 ## Install

 Add to your Gemfile `gem "type_scopes"` and run in your terminal `bundle install`.
-Then call `TypeScopes.inject` from your models:
+Then call `TypeScopes.inject self` from your models:

 ```ruby
 # /app/models/transaction.rb